How to Buy Stocks in Singapore in 5 Easy Steps (2024) + Tips

 Blue chip stocks

-“Blue chips”, such as Singtel, DBS and Keppel, are giants in Singapore’s economy.
-They may not grow crazily like certain overseas companies (think Tesla) but they’re widely regarded to be super-stable.
+“Blue chips”, such as Singtel, DBS, and Keppel, are giants in Singapore’s economy.
+They may not grow crazily like certain overseas companies (think Tesla), but they’re widely regarded as super-stable.
 Many investors hang on to these stocks for long periods and collect dividends.

 Read more: The MoneySmart Guide to Buying SGX Stocks